Programme overview

 Session chairs: Pedro Beltrao and Janani Durairaj

 Session description: advances in computational protein design and molecular modeling have opened new frontiers in understanding and engineering complex biological systems.
-This session will explore how cutting-edge techniques in protein structure prediction, molecular simulations, and artificial intelligence are applied to design novel proteins and model large molecular assemblies.
+This session will explore how cutting-edge techniques in protein structure prediction, protein dynamics, and artificial intelligence are applied for functional characterization, integrative modeling and design of novel proteins.
 From creating de novo proteins with tailored functions to simulating dynamic interactions in macromolecular complexes, this session will showcase breakthroughs transforming basic research and therapeutic development.
-Participants will gain insights into how these approaches accelerate discoveries in areas such as drug design, synthetic biology, and molecular machinery engineering.
+Participants will gain insights into how these approaches accelerate discoveries in areas such as synthetic biology, molecular machinery engineering, and drug design.

-Topic includes but is not limited to: de novo protein design, molecular dynamics simulations, protein-ligand interactions, macromolecular assemblies, structure prediction, synthetic biology, AI-driven protein engineering, protein-protein interactions, multiscale modeling, functional protein design, computational enzyme design, and therapeutic protein development.
+Topic includes but is not limited to: functional protein design, conformational dynamics, protein-ligand interactions, macromolecular assemblies, structure prediction, synthetic biology, protein engineering, protein-protein interactions, multiscale modeling, prediction of molecular properties, computational enzyme design, and therapeutic protein development.

 Industry research trends